Trending

 Frequently Asked Questions About London

-Popular celebrity dining spots in London include Blacklock Soho, Borough Market, Dishoom.
+Popular celebrity dining spots in London include Bertie Blossoms, Kai Mayfair, Neat Burger.
 See our full guide for more recommendations.

 Visit our London city guide for a complete list of sports teams, venues, and upcoming events.

-Top-rated fan bars in London include Annabel's, Chiltern Firehouse, The Boxer.
+Top-rated fan bars in London include DUKES Bar at Dukes Hotel, The Lock Tavern, Annabel's.

-Recommended fan stays in London: The Savoy, Claridge's, The Green Rooms.
+Recommended fan stays in London: Chiltern Firehouse, The Savoy, Claridge's.
 All within easy reach of major venues.

 Use our London fan weekend ideas to connect top events with local hotels, bars, restaurants, and attractions.